jnozzi/cocoadev.com/markdown/MethodSwizzling.md

  - (NSString *)fooBar;

-Now we've got applications that call General/Foo sharedFoo] fooBar] all over the place;  We'd like to modify the functionality of the fooBar method to append something silly to the result of the original fooBar return value.
+Now we've got applications that call Foo sharedFoo] fooBar] all over the place;  We'd like to modify the functionality of the fooBar method to append something silly to the result of the original fooBar return value.

 So, we'll implement a category method that does the work: